-Today (5 June) is World Environment Day.
+This Sunday (5 June) is World Environment Day.
 It is a United Nations day dedicated to encouraging worldwide awareness and action to protect our environment.
 According to the United Nations:

 • World Environment Day was first established in 1974 and every year since, governments, businesses, celebrities and citizens focused their efforts on a pressing environmental issue;

 • 2022's theme campaign #OnlyOneEarth calls for collective, transformative action on a global scale to celebrate, protect and restore our planet;

 • It will focus on the need to live sustainably in harmony with nature, and our possibilities for shifting to a greener lifestyle through both policies and individual choices.;

 • This year marks the 50th anniversary of the establishment of United Nations Environment Programme as an outcome of the 1972 Stockholm Conference.